Skip to main content

 The top line of the cockpit contains a filter allowing to filter orders by a certain shipping method.

-Single SKU orders single quantities: This column displays just orders with 1 SKU and 1 quantity
+Single-SKU orders single quantities: This column displays just orders with 1 SKU and 1 quantity

-Single SKU orders: These are orders where there is just one SKU but more than 1 quantity
+Single-SKU orders: These are orders where there is just one SKU but more than 1 quantity

-Multi SKU orders: Here are orders which have concluded more than one SKU
+Multi-SKU orders: Here are orders which have concluded more than one SKU

-After filtering, we can create the picking for these exact three orders by clicking on the pulsating "Create pickings" button.
+After filtering, we can create the picking for these three orders by clicking on the pulsating "Create pickings" button.

 How to Sort Columns in the Cockpit Sales Order View